liujl11git/GNN-MILP/README.md

 @inproceedings{
 chen2023gnn-mip,
-title={On Representing Mixed-Integer Linear Programs by Graph Neural Networks}, author={Ziang Chen and Jialin Liu and Xinshang Wang and Wotao Yin}, booktitle={International Conference on Learning Representations}, year={2023}
+title={On Representing Mixed-Integer Linear Programs by Graph Neural Networks}, author={Ziang Chen and Jialin Liu and Xinshang Wang and Jianfeng Lu and Wotao Yin}, booktitle={International Conference on Learning Representations}, year={2023}
 }